 RESOLVED: Shareholders request that Home Depot prepare a diversity report, at reasonable cost and omitting confidential information, available to investors by September 2013, including the following:

 1. A chart identifying employees according to their gender and race in each of the nine major EEOC-defined job categories for the last three years, listing numbers or percentages in each category;

 2. A summary description of any affirmative action policies and programs to improve performance, including job categories where women and minorities are underutilized;

-3. A description of any policies and programs oriented specifically toward increasing the number of managers who are qualified females or minorities.
+3. A description of policies and programs oriented toward increasing diversity in the workplace.

-Supporting Statement: In 2009, the U.S. Equal Employment Opportunity Commission reported racial minorities comprised 34% of the private industry workforce, but just 11% of executives and managers.
-Likewise,women represented 48% of the workforce, but just 28% of executives and managers.
-Employment and advancement barriers persist.
+In 2011, the U.S. Equal Employment Opportunity Commission reported “racial minorities comprised 34.6% of the private industry workforce, but just 11.7% of executives and managers.
+Likewise, women represented 48.0% of the workforce, but just 28.7% of executives and managers.
+Employment and advancement barriers persist.”

 We agree with a recommendation of the 1995 bipartisan Glass Ceiling Commission that “public disclosure of diversity data—specifically data on the most senior positions—is an effective incentive to develop and maintain innovative, effective programs to break the glass ceiling barriers.”
 Home Depot has demonstrated leadership on many corporate social responsibility issues.
 We ask the company to again demonstrate leadership in diversity by committing to EEO disclosure.